anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If you do what you've always done, you'll get what you've always gotten.
+Quote: If you do not change direction, you may end up where you are heading.

-By: Tony Robbins
+By: Laozi